galacticcouncil/hydration-docs/docs/node_monitoring.md

 $ sudo chown -R prometheus:prometheus /etc/prometheus/console_libraries
 ```

-We now got everything we need from the downloaded package so we will go one step back and do some cleanup.
+We now have everything we need from the downloaded package so we will go one step back and do some cleanup.

 ```shell script
 $ cd .. && rm -rf prometheus*